May be applied to an entity that extends a mapped superclass

 within the embeddable class.
 To override mappings at multiple

-levels of embedding, a dot (.
+levels of embedding, a dot (.) notation syntax must be used

-element to indicate an attribute within an
+in the name element to indicate an attribute within an

 embedded attribute.
 The value of each identifier used with the dot